 Associations and institutions are welcome to apply to become members of the ALCC.

 Because copyright doesn’t last forever it is important to understand is how long copyright protects material for.
 The period of copyright protection for a particular work is called its ‘copyright term’.
-After the end of its copyright term a work or other-subject matter enters the public domain and everyone is free to use it however they like.
+After the end of its copyright term a work or other subject matter enters the Public Domain and everyone is free to use it however they like.

 Determining if material is still protected can be difficult.
 In part that is because there have been many changes to the duration of copyright which results in different rules depending on when material was made and the type of material.
 The Free Trade Agreement with the United States Australia agreed to extend the general duration of copyright.
-The commencement of the Copyright Amendment (Disability Access and Other Measures) Act 2017 saw further changes to the duration of copyright.
+The commencement of the Copyright Amendment (Disability Access and Other Measures) Act 2017 (Cth) saw further changes to the duration of copyright.
 Importantly, these changes took away the rule that gave perpetual copyright to unpublished works – now the same rules applies to published and unpublished works.

 Duration for works